UA-ResearchComputing-HPC/hpc-documentation/docs/storage_and_transfers/storage/rdas_storage/index.md

     R-DAS storage is not mounted on HPC compute or login nodes.
 Data stored in R-DAS will need to be copied over to the HPC filesystem in order to be accessible to jobs.
 Instructions on how to access R-DAS from HPC are included below.

 !!! tip "Group Sharing"
     Faculty members/PIs can share their allocations with group members.
-To do so, in step 6 in the **Accessing Your R-DAS Allocation" section below, group members will choose the allocation with their faculty member's/PI's NetID.
+To do so, in step 6 in the [Accessing Your R-DAS Allocation](#accessing-your-r-das-allocation) section below, group members will choose the allocation with their faculty member's/PI's NetID.

 !!! warning "No Controlled Data"
     This service is not intended for HIPAA or otherwise controlled data.
 Please see [Secure HPC](/resources/secure_hpc/overview/) for more information.